-Although there seem to be lots of dashboards available many seem to be focused on displaying analytics data using http to pull data from web sources.
+Although there seems to be lots of dashboards available, many seem to be focused on displaying analytics data using http to pull data from web sources.

 Here is a list on Github.

-They are also available for tablets and phones for controlling and monitoring and controlling small systems.
+They are also available for tablets and phones for controlling and monitoring small systems.

 To be useful for IOT display and control they really need to be able to use IOT protocols like MQTT to gather data.